CyrusNchege/AWS-devops-100-day-challenge/project1AWSwordCount/Readme.md

 ![image](/project1AWSwordCount/projectimages/BucketCreate.png)

 ### Cross Origin Resource Sharing (CORS) Configuration
+This step is required if you want to allow users to upload documents directly to your S3 bucket from a web browser.

 - Click the name of your bucket.
 - Click the "Permissions" tab.
 - Click the "CORS configuration" button.